afodor88/AdventureGame/README.md

 # AdventureGame
-A console based Adventure game where the user can navigate into the world using coordinates.
+A console based Adventure game where the user can navigate into the world using Geographic coordinate system.